GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 * `identifierFormat`: URI specifying name identifier format ("nameid's") to request/expect from this remote IDP.

 * `authnRequestBinding`.
-If set to "HTTP-POST", then authentication requests sent to `entryPoint` will use HTTP POST method (SAML's HTTP POST binding), otherwise defaults to HTTP method (HTTP Redirect binding).
+If set to "HTTP-POST", then authentication requests sent to `entryPoint` will use HTTP POST method (SAML's HTTP POST binding), otherwise it defaults to HTTP method (HTTP Redirect binding).

 * `additionalAuthorizeParams`: A JSON object of additional query parameters which can be added in order to 'authorize' requests.